kvarak/dnd/docs/_Classes/paladin.md

  **Kill the Past**.
 The society of the past did not know what you do now.
 It is a scar reminding mortals of what they thought they couldn't do.
 Let history die in its cobwebs.

 ### Mechanist
 You have envisioned a mechanical future and labor to bring it to pass.
-When you take this oath, you gain proficiency with Engineering and Tinker's tools.
+When you take this oath, add *Engineering* to your class skills and gain 1 skill point to spend on this skill.

 ### Sacred Touch
 When you use the Divine Smite feature, you can spend one additional die from your pool to make it a Deconstructing Smite.
 You can spend a single die for no extra damage.